 - I lost my job.
 It was very heartbreaking for me.
 However, as I said, everything happens for a reason.

 That’s pretty much everything.
 So was the Lockdown good to me?
 I would say – YES!
 Because it had helped build up my relationship with the people that matter the most with me.
 I am blessed not to have lost any member of my family or friends from Covid-19.
 And I am fully recharged, I know what’s important to me, what I want and I need.
-I am ready to take on a new chapter, and I am not here to play with life anymore.
-Life is Wealth.
+I am ready to take on a new chapter, and I am no longer here to play with Life.